 You can use the list as your reference whenever you are looking for the countries that have visa free (no visa requirements), visa on arrival, and eVisa policy for Philippine passport holders.

-4. Visa Required – These means that you need to acquire a visa before the host country allows you to enter their borders.
-Usually, you need to provide your personal documents, travel itinerary, return ticket depending on country, supporting documents for proof of financial capacity, and biometrics.
+This means that you need to acquire a visa before the host country allows you to enter their borders.
+Usually, you need to provide your personal documents, travel itinerary, return ticket depending on the country, supporting documents for proof of financial capacity, and biometrics.

 The visa policy may change without notice so it would be better that you check the respective embassy websites of the country you plan to visit for the updates regarding this matter.